 Encryption as Munitions

 There’s one last interesting point here.
 If you’re wondering why encryption got so tangled up with the military, you should know that it’s less tangled up with the military than ever.

 Cryptography has been an important part of warfare for a long time.
 It’s a way a military can securely transmit messages without its enemies intercepting the messages.
 Even if the enemy intercepts the message, it must decrypt the message, so it’s actually useful.
 The ancient Romans were using ciphers to disguise messages two thousand years ago under Julius Caesar.
 In World War II, Nazi Germany employed the Enigma machine to encode its messages.
 This was famously cracked by Britan and its allies, who used the information gleaned from those encrypted messages to help win the war.

 It should be no surprise, then, that many governments have regulated cryptography—specifically, its export to other countries.
 Up until 1992, cryptography was on the U.S. Munitions List as an “Auxillary Military Equipment.”
 You could create and possess encryption technologies within the USA but not export them to other countries.
 The Netscape web browser once had two different versions: A domestic US edition with 128-bit encryption and an “international” version with 40-bit encryption (the maximum allowed.)

-Regulations were modified in the mid 90s to make it easier to export of encryption technologies from the US.
+Regulations were modified in the mid 90s to make it easier to export encryption technologies from the US.

-Encryption has long been affiliated with the military, so it’s no surprise that the term “military-grade encryption” really seems to speak to people.
+Encryption has long been associated with the military, so it’s no surprise that the term “military-grade encryption” really seems to speak to people.
 That might be one reason why marketing campaigns keep using it.